 Nurse Practitioners: Can They Fill The Gap?

-SAN DIEGO Studies show fewer than a third of doctors nationwide practice primary care.
+Studies show fewer than a third of doctors nationwide practice primary care.
 And most medical students want to go into more lucrative specialties.
 That could mean trouble ahead, as health reform promises to expand access to tens of millions of Americans who are currently uninsured.

 Some suggest nurse practitioners could fill the gap.
 But many doctors in California don't like that idea.